Skip to content

 • Azure Functions: POJO with ExecutionContext parameter

-• GCP Cloud Functions: Implements HttpFunction with HttpRequest/HttpResponse
+• Google Cloud Run functions: Implements HttpFunction with HttpRequest/HttpResponse

 All providers preserve FUNCTION platform semantics (cardinality, failure handling) and support async handlers (run-async, status, result).
-Azure and GCP deployments can also use the REST transport approach if desired, where HTTP triggers route requests to Quarkus REST endpoints while preserving FUNCTION semantics.
+Azure and GCP FUNCTION deployments use the required REST transport approach, where HTTP triggers route requests to Quarkus REST endpoints while preserving FUNCTION semantics.

 Quick Start